3D Configurators for Furniture

-A study by eMarketer found that although sales of furniture and home furnishings only accounted for only about 10 percent of total retail ecommerce in 2018, this category represented the fastest growth at over 18 percent year over year.
+A study by eMarketer found that although sales of furniture and home furnishings only accounted for only about 10% of total retail eCommerce in 2018, this category represented the fastest growth at over 18% year over year.

 What grows consumer confidence?
 Increased information.
 If you’re wondering whether you should start to create 360 images of your products, it may help to return to your goals.
-If you aim to move the customer to purchase and ensure that shoppers’ expectations match the product they’re about to order, a 360 rendering of the product in 3D provides a better customer experience than a carousel of eight still images.
+If you want to ensure that shoppers’ expectations match the product they’re about to order, a 360 rendering of the product in 3D provides a better customer experience than a carousel of eight still images.